 Supporting health care for adults with intellectual and developmental disabilities during COVID-19

-In this section you find curated resources and newly developed tools that support health care providers and caregivers advocating and caring for adults with IDD during the COVID-19 pandemic.
-Resources include:
+In this section you find tools developed by the DDPCP that support health care providers and caregivers advocating and caring for adults with IDD during the COVID-19 pandemic.

 All tools are developed with input from family physicians, nurses, IDD experts and caregivers.
 These resources are updated regularly based on newly available information.
 Check back often for the latest updates.
 We are continuously improving our resources to meet your needs.
 Leave us your comments via the feedback buttons or by email at firstname.lastname@example.org.